mgiles/torcs-lua/README.md

 ## Bindings

+The bindings are generated based off the JSON file in "gen/model.json".
+You can find some information about the bindings themselves in "gen/README.md", but here's a quick overview of how to use them:

 You can find the set of currently implemented bindings in `dispatch.h`.
 Look at the `fields_*` arrays in that file to find the field names that can be accessed from Lua for the given type.
 The conventions that the bindings follow are explained in `dispatch.cpp`, where the actual bindings are defined.

 The following Lua code is included in the sample, under `lua/drive.lua`, and demonstrates how field access works: